tomyreyes/google-maps-marker/README.md

 # Google Maps

+Due to my work and personal life, I only had 4 hours to work on this test.
 In 3 hours of work I managed to implement the MVP for this project.

 The MVP for this project were as follows: